-In line with our commitment to transparency, ST Engineering participated in the Carbon Disclosure Project (CDP) in 2014 for the first time, and was named Best New Responding Company (for Hong Kong and South East Asia).
+In line with our commitment to transparency, ST Engineering participated in the Carbon Disclosure Project in 2014 for the first time, and was named Best New Responding Company (for Hong Kong and South East Asia).

-To date, all Singapore business units have obtained ISO 14064 (2011-2014), and will be audited by reputable third party auditors on a yearly basis thereafter.
+To date, all Singapore business units are verified to ISO 14064-1 by reputable third party auditors.